George B. Ward: President of the Commission

 In 1910 Ward decided to run for Sheriff of Jefferson County, a more powerful position than Mayor.
 He spent a great deal of money on his campaign and expected a victory based on polls taken in advance of the election, but ended up losing badly to Walter McAdory.
 After the election Ward announced that he would never return to politics.

 Nevertheless, the progressive movement in Birmingham politics which had reached a peak in 1910 enticed him and he decided to make a run for President of the new Birmingham City Commission in 1913.
 The first commission had been appointed by Governor B. B. Comer.
-In the race for the second commission's presidency, Ward squared off against labor candidate Clement Wood, winning easily.
-He took the oath of office on November 13, 1913.
+In the race for the second commission's presidency, Ward defeated Socialist candidate Clement Wood, winning by 10% of the votes cast.
+Ward took the oath of office on November 13, 1913.

 Ward's primary task as Commission President was to lobby to secure additional municipal revenues.
 He proclaimed that Birmingham's low tax collections placed it alone at the very bottom of the 38 American cities with populations of 100,000 to 300,000.
 In order to make up the difference, Birmingham's business license fees were among the highest in the country.
 In anticipation of being absorbed into "Greater Birmingham", many formerly independent cities had undertaken large public works projects which were folded into Birmingham's debt, then over $600,000 and growing by $1,000 a day.
 Departmental budgets were repeatedly tightened while broad subcommittees explored options for improving municipal finances.
 The city's recreation and welfare departments closed.
 Students in city schools were charged fees.
 Police and fire department personnel were reduced by a third, and the Birmingham Zoo was closed down.